Nico Hoerner Player Props: Cubs vs. Marlins

-The Chicago Cubs, including Nico Hoerner and his .543 slugging percentage in past 10 games, including five extra-base hits but no homers), battle starter Edward Cabrera and the Miami Marlins at LoanDepot park, Saturday at 4:05 PM ET.
+The Chicago Cubs, including Nico Hoerner and his .545 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starter Bryan Hoeing and the Miami Marlins at LoanDepot park, Sunday at 12:05 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Marlins.
+In his previous game, he went 1-for-3 with two RBI against the Marlins.

 Nico Hoerner Game Info & Props vs. the Marlins